joagre/ratatoskr/ideas/r.md

 # Arrays

-Arrays are contiguous regions of memory containg elements of any type.
-Arrays support in-memory slicing that allows yout to select and work with only a portion of an array.
+Arrays are contiguous regions of memory containing elements of any type.
+Arrays support in-memory slicing that allows you to select and work with only a portion of an array.

 Examples:

 ```
+a = []                 // An empty array
 a = [1, 2, 3, 4, 5]
 b = a[1 ..
 3]          // b = [2, 3]
 c = a[2 .. $ - 1]      // c = [3, 4]